schellenberg/computerscience20/_sources/ConstrainedLanguage/Step0.rst

 Reeborg's First Step
 --------------------

-Open the `Reeborg website <https://sk-opentexts.github.io/reeborg>`_ .
+Open the |reeborg_environment|.
 If the Step 0 world does not open by default, select it in the world menu:

 .. figure:: images/step0.png
    :align: center